drmikehenry/romt/README.rst

 - Internet-connected computer for initial downloading (Linux, Windows, Mac [#]_).
 - Offline computer for serving artifacts (Linux, Windows, Mac).
+- [Optional] Gnu Privacy Guard (GPG), if installed, is used used for signature checking.

 .. [#] Note: the author does not have access to a Mac, so support for Romt on Mac is untested but hopefully close to working.
 Pull requests for